-For many people, the pain caused by bunions will stop them from keeping active and enjoying life.
-Bunions occur when the big toe bone deviates towards the little toe and the metatarsal bone behind the big toe moves away from the rest of the foot.
+For many people, the pain caused by foot bunions will stop them from keeping active and enjoying pain free active lifestyle.
+Foot bunions occur when the big toe bone deviates towards the little toe and the metatarsal bone behind the big toe moves away from the rest of the foot.
 The big toe joint then becomes prominent and dislocates which can make it impossible to walk or wear shoes with comfort.
 The medical term for this condition is hallux abducto valgus.

 The prominence of the big toe joint caused by a bunion will often make someone choose wider shoes to wear.
 Bunions can rub the skin over the big toe joint causing infections to develop.

 In people with conditions like poor circulation, diabetes or rheumatoid arthritis, ulceration of the skin over the big toe joint may happen.

 The joint dislocation that is part of a bunion causes too much pressure to be placed by the big toe onto the 2nd toe in many cases.
 When this happens the 2nd toe will often change shape and become hammered.
 Hammer toes are often painful and commonly form with bunions.
 When bunions and hammer toes develop there can be many sites of pain on the foot.
 These site of pain include the sides of the foot and under the ball where a hard and painful lump can be felt while weight bearing.

 Thickening and irritation of the nerves between the toes can be associated with bunions and hammer toes.
 When thickening of the nerve between the 3rd and 4th toes happens the condition is called Morton’s neuroma.